 One thing Glencore doesn’t do is private education.
 So how did the world’s biggest commodities trader end up buying into a prestigious private school and handing the $23 million stake to a trusted lieutenant of a Central Asian dictator in a secretive deal never disclosed to shareholders?

 Just as Glencore is big, it is fearless: a £42 billion behemoth that wins deals in places others fear to tread, like the Democratic Republic of Congo, Colombia or the disputed territory of Western Sahara—a strategy that has made it the biggest commodity trader in the world.

 But audacity carries risk.
 Gaining access to frontier markets can mean getting into bed with some colourful characters.
 In Congo, the company has been accused of funnelling cash to Dan Gertler, a diamond tycoon and close confidant of Joseph Kabila, whose 18-year tenure as Congo’s president ended last month.

 In Kazakhstan, the mining giant’s closest friend is Bulat Utemuratov, one-time “Manager of the President’s Affairs” to Nursultan Nazarbayev, the dictator who has ruled the ex-Soviet republic since independence in 1991.
-Utemuratov did so well out of Glencore’s 2011 initial public offering that shortly before its record London stock market flotation he splashed $600 million on the Moscow’s Ritz-Carlton hotel, made famous in 2016 by lurid allegations in an intelligence dossier about Donald Trump.
+Utemuratov did so well out of Glencore’s 2011 initial public offering that shortly before its record London stock market flotation he splashed $600 million on Moscow’s Ritz-Carlton hotel, made famous in 2016 by lurid allegations in an intelligence dossier about Donald Trump.